DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* No API?
 No problem.
 Get ready to do some scraping...web scraping that is...to download a webpage and poke around for the info. we want.
 * Day 97 - Summarize Anything!
 	* Now I can summarize any article and include the references.
 Get on my level!
+* Day 98 - Automate!
+Automate!
+	* The finish line is near!
+Build a program that emails you motivational quotes to keep your energy up.
+PS.
+Today's project will work much better with Hacker or always on.